John Fogerty (album)

 John Fogerty is the second solo studio album by former Creedence Clearwater Revival vocalist/guitarist John Fogerty, released in 1975.
 It was released by Asylum Records in the United States and Fantasy Records internationally.
 As with the Creedence Clearwater Revival records, the album consists of a mix of originals and cover songs.
 Although the album is eponymously titled, Fogerty himself refers to it as "Old Shep"; Shep was the name of his dog, who appears on the cover with him.

-The song "Rockin' All Over the World" was covered by the band Status Quo in 1977, becoming one of their most recognizable songs, while Dave Edmunds made his cover of "Almost Saturday Night" one of his staple songs.
+The song "Rockin' All Over the World" was covered by the band Status Quo in 1977, becoming one of their most recognizable songs, while Dave Edmunds recorded his cover of "Almost Saturday Night" one of his staple songs.

+The album was reissued on CD and streaming through BMG in 2021, the first time it has been available in North America since the late 1970s.

 Track listing

 All tracks written and composed by John Fogerty, except where noted.